banma12956/AcrNET/README.md

 # DeepAcr: Predicting Anti-CRISPR with Deep Learning

-Pytorch implementation and trained model for *DeepAcr: Predicting Anti-CRISPR with Deep Learning*.
+Pytorch implementation and trained model for *AcrNET: Predicting Anti-CRISPR with Deep Learning*.

 ## Dependencies
 - Python 3.6+.